Jonas-Ste/GAD_MBA_FC/README.md

 ## 04_Figures
 The script "create_raincloudplot_Figure1.R" recreates Panel B of Figure 1, the raincloud plots of the vmPFC-PMI z-scores for each group individually.
 The file "Figure1_Illustrator_File.ai" is a project-file for Adobe Illustrator used to create Figure 1 with panels A and B. Please note that Adobe Illustrator, a commercial software, is needed in order to view and edit this file.
+The "raw_figures"-subfolder contains the raw figures produced from both files/scripts in high-resolution PDF format.